 You may be asked to drink fluid to help flush the contrast liquid out of your system.

+You may stay for several hours overnight in the hospital.
 Have someone drive you home from the hospital.

 It’s normal to find a small bruise or lump at the insertion site.
 This should disappear within a few weeks.